North American Hockey League (1973–1977): Teams

+Timeline

 Lockhart Cup

 The championship trophy of the North American Hockey League was named the Lockhart Cup in honor of Tommy Lockhart, founder of the Eastern Hockey League.
 The trophy was last awarded on April 10, 1977, to the Syracuse Blazers, and has since gone missing.
 The Hockey Hall of Fame stated that the Lockhart Cup is one of "about three historical trophies that have disappeared".
 Its last known whereabouts was reported to be in the basement of Danny Belisle, the coach of the Blazers in the 1976–77 season.

+League dissolves

+In September 1977 the league folded.
+It had been struggling financially.
+The league by then consisted of five teams, after the Syracuse team folded in 1976 after winning the league championship.
+The league had discussed continuing with five teams, but the Utica team was in dire straits would have to have been carried by the other four teams.
+Each would have had to post $50,000 to keep the league alive.
+The Binghamton and Philadelphia teams declined.
+Due to the closing of the league, all the players were released outright from their contracts.